browland/strava-heat-map/README.md

 ## Running the tests

-Requires MySQL running on localhost:3306 with a database named heatmapdb.
+Requires MySQL running on `localhost:3306` with a database named `heatmapdb`.

 ## Building Docker Image

-./gradlew :web:buildDocker
+`./gradlew :web:buildDocker`

 ## Running